-4.4.e What are some recent examples of intellectual opportunities?
+4. 4.e What are some recent examples of intellectual opportunities?

-4.4.f What is the strategy for new starts (projects, techniques, campaigns s, etc.)?63

-4.4.g What is the demographic structure of the Institute employees?
 65

-4.4.h Does the CI conduct recruitment to improve diversity?
-If so, provide

-strategy and where the CI has been successful.

-4.4.i What is the state of the financial health of the Institute?

-4.4.j How does the Institute intend to work towards accomplishing its fin

-4.4.k Are there any issues in interacting with NOAA that require attention

-4.4.1 Are there any issues in interacting with the university that require a

-4.4.m What progress was made towards the performance measures the C

-progress on both individual projects and its overall performance? /1

-5. REFERENCES 76

-6. SUPPLEMENTAL MATERIALS 85

-6.1 Current CIMSS Research Programs and their Evolution 85

--

-6.2 CIMSS Organizational Structure 88

-6.3 CIMSS Personnel in March 2024 88

-6.4 Graduate Students and Postdocs 90

-6.5 Cost Sharing 93

-6.5.1 Formal Cost Sharing 93

-6.5.2 Leveraged Resources 93

-6.6 Publications 95

-6.7 Awards 102

-6.8 Data Services 103

-6.8.1 Downlink Capabilities

-6.8.2 Geostationary Satellite Archive

-6.8.3 Data Distribution

-6.9 Unique Data Products 107

-Appendices 109

-Appendix A: Acronyms 109

-Appendix B: CIMSS Executive Board and Council of Fellows 114

-Appendix C: Sample Research Proposal and Data Management Plan T emplate116
+4. 4.f What is the strategy for new starts (projects, techniques, campaigns, etc.)?
+67

+4. 4.g What is the demographic structure of the Institute employees?

+4. 4.h Does the CI conduct recruitment to improve diversity?
+If so, provide a description of the recru itment

+strategy and where the CI has been successful

+4. 4.i What is the state of the financial health of the Institute?

+4. 4.j How does the Institute intend to work towards accomplishing its financial goals?
+73

+4. 4.k Are there any issues in interacting with NOAA that require attention?
+74

+4. 4.1 Are there any issues in interacting with the university that require attention?

+4. 4. m What progress was made towards the performance measures the CI uses to gauge, quantify, a nd/or evaluate

+progress on both individual projects and its overall performance?
+75

+progress on oom marviadar projects and its overan performance.

+5. REFERENCES 80

+6 80

+0.

+(1) Connect CIMCS Described Described and the 's Free Let's a 00

+0.1 C Lurrent CIVISS Research Programs and their Evolution

+() 03

+6.2 C IMSS Organizational Structure

+6.3 C CIMSS Personnel in March 2024

+6.4 G Graduate Students and Postdocs

+6.5 C Cost Sharing 97

+6. .5.1 Formal Cost Sharing

+6. 5.2 Leveraged Resources

+6.6 P Publications

+6.7 A Awards

+6.8 D Data Services

+6. 8.1 Downlink Capabilities

+6. 8.2 Geostationary Satellite Archive

+6. 8.3 Data Distribution 111

+6.9 U Jnique Data Products

+Appe endices

+Appo endix A: Acronyms

+•

+Appo endix B: CIMSS Executive Board and Council of Fellows

+Appe endix C: Sample Research Proposal and Data Management Plan Template